For general queries contact the club captains (captain)

 The Training Officer coordinates weekly training sessions, organising planners for technical sessions and making sure that circuits and intervals happen.

 The training tour officer is responsible for organising the annual Training Tour at the end of Michaelmas.
-This year it's going to be in North Wales, and is going to be amazing!
+This year it's going to be in the Lake District, and is going to be amazing!

 Being a Technology Officer means managing the CUOC website and the CUOC email lists.